cartertrafton/bus_tracker/README.md

 >MRTA Fixed Route Bus Tracking for HBSS: Created with JavaScript, HTML, and CSS.

 ## Background
-This program is built for tracking bus movements along their fixed-routes for the MRTA.
+This program was built for tracking bus movements along their fixed-routes for the MRTA.
 It utilizes the [Leaflet JavaScript library](https://github.com/Leaflet/Leaflet) for display and controls of the map.
-Before starting this project I did not know any HTML, CSS, or JavaScript, and have been teaching myself via free online courses and code practice sites.
+Before starting this project I did not know any HTML, CSS, or JavaScript, and taught myself via free online courses and code practice sites.

 ## Current Build
 ![Current Build Screenshot (WIP)](https://i.imgur.com/K4XAA7J.png)